-For further details of the timing and wait-states of the External Memory Interface, see Figures 13 through Figures 16 for how the setting of the SRW bits affects the timing.
+For further details of the timing and wait-states of the External Memory Interface, see Figure 13 to Figure 16 how the setting of the SRW bits affects the timing.

 · Bit 0 - Res: Reserved Bit

 This is a reserved bit and will always read as zero.
 When writing to this address location, write this bit to zero for compatibility with future devices.